Other Items Related to Form 8938

 Form 1065, U.S. Return of Partnership Income

-Form 1065 is an information return used to report the income, gains, losses, deductions, credits, etc., from the operation of a partnership.
+Partnerships file an information return to report their income, gains, losses, deductions, credits, etc.

 Form 1120, U.S. Corporation Income Tax Return